 At the end of 2019, during our yearly vet check, we received the devastating news that our 11 year old dog, Hooch’s blood work showed that he was in stage 4 kidney failure!
 Honestly, I was a basket case, how on earth did we miss this?
 He seemed like he was just dealing with some symptoms of getting older – frequent urination, sometimes excessive water drinking.
 It definitely didn’t feel like life threatening symptoms!

-As much as the diagnosis was a shock, the price tag of the prescription diet he would need for the remainder of his life was pretty horrifying too!
-Not being one to to take news like this well, I started researching and consulting with my vet about changing our dog to a 100% human grade diet.
+As much as the diagnosis was a shock, the price tag of the prescription diet was pretty horrifying too!
+I immediately started researching and consulting with my vet about changing our dog to a 100% human grade diet.
 Would food make any difference at all?
 Honestly, the journey has been remarkable and the rewards have been far greater than we could have ever imagined!

 At the time of that visit, the vet estimated we only had 3-6 months left with Hooch.
-However, the success of all of the dietary and lifestyle changes has kept him here and for more than a year he’s been going strong!
+However, the success of all of the dietary and lifestyle changes has kept him here with us for well over a year!
 Truly he is a different dog.
 He’s got energy for days (he still sleeps hard) but he runs the yard like he’s a puppy again.
-We just went back for his yearly well check and his blood level indicators for kidney disease now fall within the normal range!
+We went back for his yearly appointment and his blood level indicators for kidney disease now fall within the normal range!
 The miracle of real, whole foods never ceases to amaze me!

-Sweet potatoes are a great treat for dog’s with kidney disease!
+Sweet potatoes are a great treat for all dogs, even those living with kidney disease!

-As we were changing his meal time over to a new diet, we were really focused on trial and error – finding the right blend for him.
 Once we found our groove, there was no going back.
 But then one day I reached into his treat drawer and realized everything in there was processed in some way.
 Even the ‘natural’ treats had ingredients that he really shouldn’t have.
-“Oh my God”, I thought, now I have to figure out how to make homemade dog treats – on top of everything else!
+“Oh my God”, I thought, now I have to figure out how to make homemade dog treats!
 I didn’t want to unwind all of our progress with some store-bought goodies – even if they were his favorites.

 What about yams?
 Can I feed yams to my dogs?